BryanJLau/Goal-Buddies/API.md

 Successful operations will not explicitly return a ``` statusCode ``` member in the JSON response, but will be set in the header.

+Some operations (such as the relationship ones) should return a NO_CONTENT (204) status code with an empty body.
+However, due to Android Volley issues, an empty body is caught by the error listener.
+Because of this, these functions now return an OK (200) status code and an empty object ({}) as the response.

 All responses should be wrapped in a JSON wrapper for extensibility in the future.